mayank-agg/cifullcalendar/README.md

 Language and theme files for CIFullCalendar

 # About
-CIFullCalendar is a server-side dynamic web application that is responsive to any layout of a viewing screen.
-The “Super Saiyan Fusion” power of CIFullCalendar allows users to organize, plan and share events to everyone.
-Simply, install it to your server and become a member then use the wonderful features by easily manipulating your events by dragging, dropping, resizing, clicking, touching, categorizing, grouping, filtering, linking and importing/exporting.
+CIFullCalendar, a server-side dynamic web application, is responsive to any layout of a viewing screen.
+The “Super Saiyan Fusion” power of CIFullCalendar allows users to organize, plan, and share events with everyone.
+After the installation, members can use the features by manipulating the events by dragging, dropping, resizing, clicking, touching, categorizing, grouping, filtering, linking, and importing/exporting.

 # Cloud Support
 Supports MySQL or any CodeIgniter supported databases.